All Books

 by Patricia Ryan Madson

-Use improv comedy principles to live more spontaneously and creatively.
+Use the rules of improv comedy to live more spontaneously and creatively.

 Key Takeaways